 What to see in Colmar?

-Colmar is a city that will make you fall in love
+Colmar is a city that you will fall in love with

 With its colorful houses and half-timbers.
 In the heart of the Alsace and its wine-growing area, we find this town that opens its doors to visitors and looks like an open-air museum.

 We use Colmar as the base of operations of our 4-day Alsace road trip, as we found many accommodations here and it is close to everything, as well as being a charming city.

 Things to Visit in Colmar in 1 Day (Itinerary)